skilld-labs/kaizer/scripts/theme-generator/README.md

 Component folder and files inside has atomic prefixes:
 - `a` - Atom.
 Usually it's tiny undividable cells, like `a-icon`, `a-checkbox`, `a-radio`, `a-throbber`, etc.
 - `h` - Helper.
 Kinda softener, helps other components to get some universal functionality.
 [Read more]() about helpers.
 - `m` - Molecule.
-Can be some `m-card`, `m-banner`, or `m-checkboxes` (which is by the way integrated in Drupal using suggestion for existing theme hook `checkboxes).
+Can be some `m-card`, `m-banner`, or `m-checkboxes`.
 So it's a good-size components, with several "atoms" inside, but not big enough to be organisms.
 - `o` - Organism.
 Can be some `o-some-view` or `o-some-block`.
 Analogue in Drupal are blocks for example, or views, which contains several molecules.
 - `t` - Template.
 It can be layouts of the whole page.
 If you are using [Panels](https://www.drupal.org/project/panels) for example or some other module which allows you to configure different layouts for different pages - this is where `Template` category will help.
 - `p` - Page.
-Global layout of the entire web-site, including header, footer, system regions and so on.
+Global layout of the entire web-site, including header, footer, system, main content regions and so on.
 Analogues in Drupal are `page` theme hook or `maintenance_page` for example.

 These prefixes allows us:
-- To be sure our custom component will never override drupal's native twig suggestions.
+- To be sure our custom component will never override drupal's default twig suggestions.
 For example if drupal's twig suggestion is `select.html.twig` - twig in our component will never have same naming, instead it will have something like
 `a-select.html.twig`.
 So there is no collisions
 - To better group components.
 It's a natural awareness when you know that molecule contains atoms for example, but not vice versa.
 In storybook we have sidebar with the list of all components and it's grouped per their atomic type